mattpetty/mattpetty.github.io/content/posts/proxmox_letsencrypt_linode_dns/index.md

 Assuming everything is set up correctly, you should be able to watch your PVE server run through a DNS challenge, with the temporary TXT verification records being created and deleted automatically through the Linode API.
 Once complete, your Proxmox VE server will automatically install the new certificate and restart the web GUI.

+> 📝 If the DNS challenge process fails, the first culprit is likely going to be the *validation delay*.
+If you've already set the validation delay to 60 seconds, try increasing it even higher to 90 seconds, 120 seconds, or even more.
+This should allow for plenty of time for the DNS TXT record(s) to be created and reachable globally.

+> 📝 Additionally, when logged into [Linode](https://linode.com), watch the notifications section in the GUI, which will report to you in real-time when the DNS TXT records are created or deleted.
+If you aren't seeing any activity for DNS changes in your Linode account when your PVE node is running the Let's Encrypt process, verify that you entered the Linode API key correctly as outlined under **Challenge Plugins** above, and ensure you're using the **Linode_V4** API (which is the most current version as of the writing of this blog post).

-If you used the *Let's Encrypt V2 Staging* account for the first attempt, you'll still be seeing an invalid SSL certificate error in your browser at this point.
+If you used the *Let's Encrypt V2 Staging* account for the first attempt, you'll still be seeing an **invalid** SSL certificate error in your browser at this point.
 Wait a few minutes (you remembered to set the default TTL to a sufficiently low value... *right?*), then run through the above **steps 1-6** again but change the **Account** to the *non-Staging* version.

-Once the validation process completes for the **real** Let's Encrypt validation environment and the GUI restarts again, you should be seeing a *valid* SSL certificate on your Proxmox VE now (you may need to close/reopen the browser window).
+Once the validation process completes for the **real** Let's Encrypt validation environment and the GUI restarts again, you should be seeing a *valid* (trusted) SSL certificate on your Proxmox VE now (you may need to close/reopen the browser window).
+And conveniently, the renewal process will happen automatically every 90 days to avoid the certificate expiring.

 Enjoy!

 ![SSL Certificates Everywhere!](images/08.jpg)